QBI-Software/NEURON-tutorial/lessons/network.md

 //=================================================
 // Create our connections for neural network
-// We will stimulate cell 0 and record from cell 1
+// We will stimulate cell 0 and drive cell 1
 //=================================================
 //Create a stimulus on cell 0
 bs[0].synapses()